Snoop Dogg (What's My Name Pt. 2)

-"Snoop Dogg (What's My Name II)" is the follow-up for one of the first singles released by rapper Snoop Dogg, "Who Am I?
-(What's My Name?)."
-It was also the only CD single released from his fifth album, Tha Last Meal.
-The music video is directed by Chris Robinson.
-It was produced by Timbaland and briefly features Dr. Dre, who is sat on a couch portrayed as a pimp with Snoop Dogg.
-Nate Dogg and Lady of Rage provide vocals in the chorus.
+"Snoop Dogg (What's My Name II)" is a song by Snoop Dogg, released as the first single from his fifth album, Tha Last Meal.
+It is the follow-up for one of his first singles, "Who Am I?
+(What's My Name?)".
+It was produced by Timbaland.
+Nate Dogg and Lady of Rage provided vocals for the chorus.
+The music video, directed by Chris Robinson, featured Dr. Dre, who is sat on a couch portrayed as a pimp with Snoop Dogg.